 These inequities are not inherent to a person's identity.
 Rather, inequities are influenced by social determinants that systematically marginalize groups due to their identity.
-Imposition of LFOs is influenced by social determinants of health like racism, which contribute to inequities in policing (i.e., over-policing communities of color), socioeconomic status (e.g., restrictive housing policies which limit opportunities for families of color to build generational wealth), and educational opportunities.
+Imposition of LFOs is influenced by social determinants of health like racism, which contribute to inequities in policing (e.g., over-policing communities of color), socioeconomic status (e.g., restrictive housing policies which limit opportunities for families of color to build generational wealth), and educational opportunities.
 Inequities can also be exacerbated or alleviated by intersecting identities.
-For example, people of color and low-income households have historically and may currently be excluded from formal financial institutions and experience as "an increasingly precarious and low wage labor market and a weakening social safety net, resulting in demand for loans to cover basic needs and emergencies, a demand met by financial services deregulation enabling banks and other lenders to offer a wider range of costly loan products" and alternative financial services (e.g., payday lenders).28 healthcare, and interactions with medical professionals."87 Institutionalized racism results in differential access to resources, services, and opportunities, including access to healthcare, by race.88 A 2020 systematic review found that, "Blacks and [people of color] consistently show lower life expectancies and worse mental health outcomes than whites.
-Health disparities persist, and are magnified, among the incarcerated population, where people of color are disproportionately represented."89 In Washington State, data indicate that American Indian/Alaska Natives and Black individuals had some of the highest age-adjusted death rates and shortest life expectancies at birth compared to other groups in the state.26 Communities of color also have higher rates of current tobacco use, diabetes, obesity, and poorer self-reported overall health and mental health.^{23,26,90-93} Lastly, Hispanics were most likely to report fair or poor health as compared to all other racial/ethnic groups (36% versus 16% state average).27
+For example, people of color and low-income households have historically and may currently be excluded from formal financial institutions and experience "an increasingly precarious and low wage labor market and a weakening social safety net, resulting in demand for loans to cover basic needs and emergencies, a demand met by financial services deregulation enabling banks and other lenders to offer a wider range of costly loan products" and alternative financial services (e.g., payday lenders).23

+Communities of color experience worse health outcomes than their white counterparts for many health measures.
+Poor health outcomes are also influenced by determinants of health like racism, which "contributes to social inequities (e.g., poverty) that shape health behaviors, access to healthcare, and interactions with medical professionals."
+Institutionalized racism results in differential access to resources, services, and opportunities, including access to healthcare, by race.
+A 2020 systematic review found that, "Blacks and [people of color] consistently show lower life expectancies and worse mental health outcomes than whites.
+Health disparities persist, and are magnified, among the incarcerated population, where people of color are disproportionately represented."
+In Washington State, data indicate that American Indians and Alaska Natives and Black people had some of the highest age-adjusted death rates and shortest life expectancies at birth compared to other groups in the state.21 Communities of color also have higher rates of current tobacco use, diabetes, obesity, and poorer self-reported overall health and mental health.^{18,21,82-85} Lastly, Hispanics were most likely to report fair or poor health as compared to all other racial/ethnic groups (36% versus 16% state average).22